Joint Forces conduct Close Air Support training with 335 EFS

 |0

-This work, Joint Forces conduct Close Air Support training with 335 EFS, by TSgt James Bentley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Forces conduct Close Air Support training with 335 EFS [Image 2 of 2], by TSgt James Bentley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT